 In this study Gold et al., investigates changes in larval fish communities over 23 years using a combination of metabarcoding, morphological identification, and modelling to illuminate potential effects of marine heatwaves on the tropicalization of CCLME.
 I think this is an excellent study and illustration of an important, but understudied, phenomena.
 I think that the study will have wide implications and perspectives in other marine systems.
 I have some major issues that may be useful for the authors to consider, followed by some minor comments: 1.
 There are no alternatives discussed for why the larval fish communities may have changed, i.e. what other factors could have caused the observed changes?
 Climate change and marine heat waves are forwarded as the only explanation for the observed results, whereas, e.g., multiple stressors or climate induced changes in the ecosystem or in predator-prey relationships, may have a similar effects on the fish community?
 The authors reflect on this in L142-145, and even use “strongly” in that sentence, so I think it would benefit the study to handle the results in a more nuanced manner.
 I still want to acknowledge that it is inherently difficult to assess the impact of climate change on large scale marine systems.

 We thank the reviewer for their comments and agree that the language used in the manuscript should be more nuanced in terms of attribution of impacts of temperature on fish communities.
-As described above, we focus on temperature as a proxy for the multistressor abiotic and resulting biotic changes in the CCLME ecosystem and have rewritten the results and discussion to highlight the inherent difficulty in assessing the impact of climate change on large scale marine ecosystems.
+As described above, we focus on temperature as a proxy for the multi-stressor abiotic and resulting biotic changes in the CCLME ecosystem and have rewritten the results and discussion to highlight the inherent difficulty in assessing the impact of climate change on large scale marine ecosystems.

 2. The use of 12S as a quantitative marker is not so straightforward, as this marker is well-known for its stochasticity when analyzing eDNA samples.
 This especially, when the study only uses one biological and three technical PCR replicates.
 Additionally, a two-step PCR protocol was used to amplify/make the libraries which introduce bias in species composition, and likely in the abundance estimates.
 Although the authors provide a discussion on limitations of the metabarcoding approach (L516-L529), this discussion is focused on the state of the samples, not the nature of the marker.
 I think that the authors should, at least, provide a discussion of the impact of the 12S stochasticity on their results (in the supplement) and consider if the study would benefit from a validation of the results using occupancy modelling.
 If possible, the samples could also be analyzed using metabarcoding of COI (that do not have the same issue of stochasticity).